CodesOfRishi/navita/README.md

 </div>

-_Feature name: CD-General_
+<u>Feature name: CD-General</u>

 **Synopsis:** `cd [<string>...]`

-Navigate to the path provided as string, otherwise fuzzy search and select a directory in $PWD.
+Fuzzy search directories *in current working directory* and traverse to the selected one.

 <div align="center">